jimmybombimmy/BTD-Core/README.md

 # For use in auth
 SESSION_SECRET=secret

-PG_USER=user
+POSTGRES_USER=user123
-PG_PASSWORD=pass
+POSTGRES_PASSWORD=pass
-# PG_DATABASE will be set in each individual microservice that uses a db
+# POSTGRES_DATABASE will be set in each individual microservice that uses a db
 ```

 This forms as an entry point for any local db setup.